 RandomRSS is a WordPress Plugin that helps webmasters with content syndication.
 It creates a Really Simple Syndication (RSS) feed featuring up to 10 posts selected at random with optional filtering constraints.

-Filtering constraints allow users to filter the content of their RandomRSS feed by category or tag using query strings.
+Filtering constraints allow users to filter the content of their RandomRSS feed by category, tag, or date range using query strings.
 They are also given the option to change the pubDate field from the date the post was originally published to the current date and time.

 To change the pubDate to the current date/time simply append “?pubdate=new” to the URL.
 If the URL already has a different query string you will need to append it like this “&pubdate=new”.

 The feed output should be something like what you see at https://paydelete.com/wp-content/plugins/randomrss/feed.php.
 As of this writing we don’t have many posts on our site, but you should notice that the ones in that feed are in random order.
-We only have one category at the moment, so you won’t see a difference at https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements, but we do have a variety of tag, so the feed at https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements&tag=randomrss you will notice the filtered results are only posts about RandomRSS.
-Then if you want to change the pubDate’s to the current date/time simply append the new pubdate string like this https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements&tag=randomrss&pubdate=new and you will notice that the pubDate is today.
+We only have one category at the moment, so you won’t see a difference at https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements, but we do have a variety of tags, so the feed at https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements&tag=randomrss you will notice the filtered results are only posts about RandomRSS.
+If you want to limit posts to those with a publication date after a specific date then you should end up with something like https://paydelete.com/wp-content/plugins/randomrss/feed.php?datemin=2022-05-01 and for before a specific date something like https://paydelete.com/wp-content/plugins/randomrss/feed.php?datemax=2022-05-01 or for both something like https://paydelete.com/wp-content/plugins/randomrss/feed.php?datemin=2021-07-31&datemax=2022-05-15.
+If you want to combine all of the options for posts with a specific category, tag, and date range your URL should look something like https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements&tag=randomrss&datemin=2021-07-04&datemax=2022-06-15.
+Then if you want to change the pubDate fields to the current date/time simply append the new pubDate string like this https://paydelete.com/wp-content/plugins/randomrss/feed.php?category=announcements&tag=randomrss&datemin=2021-07-04&datemax=2022-06-15&pubdate=new and you will notice that the pubDate is today.